 Understand choices and opportunities relevant to your chosen manuscript, including questions of how to place your work, and the role of agents, publishers and editors.

 Workshops The first workshop module, Professional Skills, provides intensive group discussion and some plenary lectures.
 You’ll bring short pieces of writing to small workshop classes led by a tutor.
 There are separate groups for prose and poetry.
 You’ll submit a manuscript proposal halfway through the module.
-In trimester two, you’ll take a second workshop module in either prose or poetry.
+All students take this module in their first trimester.
+The second workshop module, either in prose or poetry, taken later in the course, continues the work in the same way.
+By this time, students have chosen their manuscript project.

-Context Each context module explores connections between your creative writing and the wider world as represented by a theme or genre.
+Context modules Each context module explores connections between your creative writing and the wider world as represented by a theme or genre.
 Seminars are divided between considering set texts and workshopping your creative writing.
 The set texts are examined from the point of view of practical lessons that the writer can learn.
-You’ll take a context module in trimester one and another in trimester two.
+Full-time students take a context module in trimester one and another in trimester two.
+Part-time students take one in trimester two and one in trimester four.

-Manuscript In trimester three, you’ll take 'The Manuscript', taught by means of one-to-one tutorials.
-This is the culmination of the course – the book, or substantial part of a book.
+Manuscript module This is the culmination of the course – the book, or substantial part of a book.
+It is taught by means of one-to-one tutorials.
+Full-time students take it in trimester three; part-time students in trimester six.

 This course includes or offers the following modules.
 Please check the programme document for more information on which modules are core, required or optional.